COS301-SE-2025/Coffee-Shop-Manager/README.md

-# ☕ CoffeeHub – Coffee Shop Management System
+# ☕ DieKoffieBlik – Coffee Shop Management System

 A full-stack coffee shop management platform built for the **COS 301 Capstone Project** at the **University of Pretoria**.
 This system streamlines operations for small coffee shops, enhances the customer experience, and provides actionable business insights.